danielbodnar/awesome-stars/README.md

 - [capitalone/DataProfiler](https://github.com/capitalone/DataProfiler) - What's in your data?
 Extract schema, statistics and entities from datasets
 - [huggingface/tokenizers](https://github.com/huggingface/tokenizers) - 💥 Fast State-of-the-Art Tokenizers optimized for Research and Production
 - [bigscience-workshop/petals](https://github.com/bigscience-workshop/petals) - 🌸 Run LLMs at home, BitTorrent-style.
 Fine-tuning and inference up to 10x faster than offloading
-- [AI4Finance-Foundation/FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) - Data-Centric FinGPT.
-Open-source for open finance!
+- [AI4Finance-Foundation/FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) - FinGPT: Open-Source Financial Large Language Models!
 Revolutionize 🔥    We release the trained model on HuggingFace.
 - [grumpyp/aixplora](https://github.com/grumpyp/aixplora) - AIxplora is a open-source tool which let's you query all kind of files not limited to any length or format.
 - [neurocult/agency](https://github.com/neurocult/agency) - 🕵️‍♂️ Library designed for developers eager to explore the potential of Large Language Models (LLMs) and other generative AI through a clean, effective, and Go-idiomatic approach.
 - [llmware-ai/llmware](https://github.com/llmware-ai/llmware) - Providing enterprise-grade LLM-based development framework, tools, and fine-tuned models.